Kalgoorlie

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 49 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+According to the 2021 Census, 3.1% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 49 trips per day across all routes, resulting in approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport